devCKVargas/devCKVargas.github.io/README.md

 **Long Term**

 - [ ] Portfolio
-- [ ] ➥Compilation of worthy projects that I made this year.
+- [ ] ➥ Compilation of worthy projects that I made this year.

 <!-- 🦶 Footer  -->
 <!-- template from: https://github.com/ai/size-limit#readme -->

-This site was built using [GitHub Pages](https://pages.github.com/)
+This site was built using [GitHub Pages](https://pages.github.com/) 🚀